 Where to give and how much?

-All gifts to Wake Forest School of Medicine will count toward your reunion class goal.
-Our alumni are always welcome to support both the MAA Annual Fund, a fund of their choice or an MD endowed class scholarship.
+All gifts to Wake Forest University School of Medicine will count toward your reunion class goal.
+Our alumni are welcome to support a fund of their choice, including the MAA Annual Fund and an MD endowed class scholarship.

 What If I've already given?

-If an alumnus has already made a gift, the alumni office offers the donor the opportunity to reassign that gift to benefit the endowed class scholarship fund initiative.
-If you or someone in your class would like to reassign the purpose of their gift, please make sure that the alumni office is notified at 336-716-4589 or firstname.lastname@example.org.
+If an alumnus has already made a recent gift, the alumnus may reassign that gift to benefit the endowed class scholarship fund initiative.
+If you or someone in your class would like to reassign the purpose of their gift, please contact the alumni office at 336-716-4589 or email@example.com.